-Tipping: You may like to consider tips for good service, particularly at some of the main highlights such as after your gorilla trek or at Ngorongoro Crater.
+Tipping: You may like to consider tips for good service, particularly at some of the main highlights such as after your gorilla trek, Ngorongoro Crater, houseboats at Lake Kariba and the Okavango Delta.
 You may find that you want to organise these tips as a group or individually.